 Rev. Dennis Hansen

-Cynthia Nelson joined the board of directors in 2022 and is a long-time resident of Sioux Falls.
+Cynthia Nelson joined the board of directors in 2022, elected secretary in 2023, and is a long-time resident of Sioux Falls.
 She taught in the Sioux Falls School District for 36 years and ended her teaching career with the USD School of Education retiring in 2014.
 She is an active member of Asbury United Methodist Church (UMC) currently chairing the Missions Team, playing in the handbell choir and leading a Bible study.
 Through the Missions Team, she works with local nonprofits including the Banquet, Laura Wilder Elementary, Samaritan’s Feet, SF Thrive’s Kid Link Riverside program and the Nightwatch meal program.
 She also serves on the UMC Dakotas Conference Board of Pensions and leads Grandparents and Me Camp at Lake Poinsett UM Camp each summer.
 In 2014 Cynthia and her husband Jeff were invited to help with the fundraising efforts for the Bishop Dudley Hospitality House.
 When the facility opened, Cynthia joined the Board of Directors and served for 7 years.
 She continues to volunteer there on a weekly basis.
 In the community Cynthia mentors a student at Cleveland Elementary through Lutheran Social Services.

 Rev. Katherine Olson joined the board of directors in 2022.
 She currently serves First Lutheran Church as a visitation pastor and coordinator of visitation ministry.
 She is also the executive director of Sad Isn’t Bad, a free grief support program for children and their families in Sioux Falls.
 She is also active on the board of South Dakota Masters Swimming and serves on the LMSC Development Committee of United States Masters Swimming.
 She has lived in Sioux Falls since 2013.
 She and her husband, Lars, have four children.